Percival Halse Rogers: Early life

 Halse Rogers was born in Gunnedah, New South Wales, the second son of a Methodist minister and was educated at Newington College (1896-1901).
 He became a resident of St Andrew's College, at the University of Sydney and graduated BA in 1905.
 Outstanding as a student and sportsman he was the second Rhodes scholar from New South Wales and attended Worcester College, Oxford, graduating BCL in 1908.

 Legal career

 On his return to Sydney, Halse Rogers became a temporary clerk in the Crown Law Office and then Judge's associate to New South Wales Chief Justice Sir William Cullen.
 Halse Rogers was admitted to the New South Wales Bar in 1911 and married later that year.
 From 1919 he lectured part-time on legal interpretation at the University of Sydney and in 1926 was commissioned KC.
 In 1928 he was appointed as a judge of the Supreme Court of New South Wales sitting in the common law jurisdiction and presiding in the commercial cases.
-He served four times as a royal commissioner, conducting celebrated inquiries into greyhound-racing licences and fruit machines 1932 and Commonwealth secret funds 1941.
+He served four times as a royal commissioner, conducting inquiries into greyhound-racing licences and fruit machines in 1932.
+In 1941, he chaired a federal royal commission into the Winkler case.